 Even a little bit of recognition is a wonderful but addictive thing.
 Keeping everything in balance is going to be the next big challenge, I think!

 About Steph ShangrawMore often known as prysma-kitty, prysmcat, or variations thereof, than by my "real" name of Steph Shangraw.
 I'm a crazy cat lady, indie fantasy writer, and admin of Cheezland.org, in no particular order.
 When not writing, I'm generally maintaining a lolanimals website for my friends, serving my three feline overlords Trick-or-Treat and Cory-Bear and Freya, making cat toys for friends all over the world or for Spay Neuter Kingston Initiative (TNVR and then some) as fundraising, and occasionally eating and sleeping.
-Anything writing-related, including my blog about the process and my serial fantasy Moonblood, can be found via my author site, apart from my old collection of shorts.
+Anything writing-related, including my released novels, my blog about the process and my serial fantasy Moonblood, can be found via my author site.
 Since I tend not to say something simply for the sake of saying something, that blog and my cats-and-life one are updated irregularly.
 A series of major household disruptions beginning in mid-2015 has caused some serious delays in everything, including novel releases and writing, but I'm hoping to resume all around as soon as possible.

 Posted on 14 May 2014, in writing and tagged commercial, depression, indie, ISBN numbers, priorities, publishing, self-promotion, self-publishing, Smashwords, social media.
 Bookmark the permalink.
 4 Comments.